cmur2/dyndnsd/README.md

 ## Using dyndnsd.rb with [NSD](https://www.nlnetlabs.nl/nsd/)

-NSD is a nice opensource, authoritative-only DNS server that reads BIND-style zone files (and converts them into it's own database) and has a simple config file.
+NSD is a nice opensource, authoritative-only, low-memory DNS server that reads BIND-style zone files (and converts them into it's own database) and has a simple config file.

 A feature NSD is lacking is the [Dynamic DNS update](https://tools.ietf.org/html/rfc2136) functionality BIND offers but one can fake it using the following dyndnsd.rb config: